 "I felt pretty well apart from bouts of tiredness.
 Listening to relaxation CDs helped a lot."

 Insomnia can be one of the most debilitating symptoms of menopause as it can lead to fatigue, anxiety and even depression.
 Sleep problems can be caused by night sweats or the shifting in sleep pattern that occurs during perimenopause.
 While you might not recognise difficulty in sleeping as insomnia at first, it is important to seek diagnosis from your GP.
-Treatment methods can include a change in diet or sleep routine or even an alteration of environmental factors, such as a quiet and dark bedroom.
+Treatment methods can include a change in diet or sleep routine.
+Alterating your sleeping environment, for instance by ensuring you have a quiet and dark bedroom, can be massively helpful.

 For some women, menopause may lead to hair loss or thin hair.
 Hair loss can be distressing, but it doesn't have to be permanent.
 There are a number of products for thinning hair that can promote regrowth.

 "I was on the phone earlier and it does make it awkward to hold a conversation when the little grey cells are having a dance instead of doing their job."

-As much as 60% of women experience 'brain fog' or forgetfulness as a result of menopause or even other menopausal symptoms themselves, such as lack of sleep.
+As much as 60% of women experience 'brain fog' or forgetfulness as a result of menopause or other menopausal symptoms themselves, such as lack of sleep.
 It usually occurs during perimenopause when hormones start to change and, for some, it can subside relatively quickly.
 For others, however, long-term memory issues may require specific treatment, like HRT, or more general lifestyle changes.